 * China quietly signals to companies to buy U.S. soybeans

-* Processors say market too weak to handle influx of beans
+* Processors say market too weak to handle influx of U.S. beans

-BEIJING, May 25 (Reuters) - Beijing's nod to state-owned companies to start buying U.S. soybeans again to help placate its top trading partner may turn into a test of government will over market forces.
+BEIJING, May 25 (Reuters) - China's nod to state-owned companies to start buying U.S. soybeans again to help placate its top trading partner may turn into a test of Beijing's will over market forces.

 U.S. export prices have pushed even higher this week as sellers have bet on a bonanza, but Chinese crushers already face razor thin margins to turn beans into animal feed or cooking oil.

-What's more, COFCO and other big traders have built up big stocks of Brazilian beans in anticipation of a trade war, leaving them little room to take in much more, according to a source at Cofco and traders.
+Meanwhile, state-owned COFCO and other big traders have built up big stocks of Brazilian beans in anticipation of a trade war, leaving them little room to take in much more, according to a source at COFCO and traders.

 Brazilian beans are about $15 per tonne cheaper than American ones.

-China's soymeal inventory <CFD-SBMST-NATN stands at 1.15 million tonnes, near its highest in nine months, while soybean stockpiles <CFD-SBSTK-NATN> have jumped by a quarter since mid-April to 7.01 million tonnes, their highest since September.
+China's soymeal inventory <CFD-SBMST-NATN> stands at 1.15 million tonnes, near its highest in nine months, while soybean stockpiles <CFD-SBSTK-NATN> have jumped by 25 percent since mid-April to 7.01 million tonnes, their highest since September.

 Soybean imports edged up 0.2 percent in the first quarter to 19.6 million tonnes, with arrivals from Brazil more than doubling while U.S. shipments fell.